Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 Weight : 490g per linear meter (i.e. 326 g/m²)

-Visually, it is a mixture of anthracite and white threads, for an irregular heather.
+Visually, it's a mix of anthracite and white threads, for a mottled look full of irregularities.
 Exactly what I like!

 It is a wool with a truly unique texture, which we owe to the know-how of Loden & Steiner.